kalexei/notifications-page/README.md

 As you can also see, I used the CSS variables to store all the colors I was given, so I don't have to look up the value every single time I want to use a certain color.

 For the Notification component I created a separate CSS file, and for every different type of notification, I had to write a lot of different styles, for basically the same elements, and I had t create a lot of class names, again, not the most optimal thing in the world, but I recognise it and in future if I'm making something I wouldn't repeat the same mistake.

-### Continued development

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author